 Kyushu Institute of Technology (Kyutech) is a Japanese national university founded in 1909 - in the city of Kitakyushu.
 Kitakyushu is known as the birthplace of modern industry in Japan.
 Over the past 20 years, Kyutech has offered courses in space engineering at undergraduate and graduate levels.
-In 2004, Kyutech established the Laboratory of Spacecraft Environment Interaction Engineering (LaSEINE) as a special research center dedicated to studies on spacecraft charging, spacecraft material degradation, and hypervelocity impact.
+In 2004, Kyutech established the Laboratory of Lean Satellite Enterprises and In-Orbit Experiments (LaSEINE) as a special research center dedicated to studies on spacecraft charging, spacecraft material degradation, and hypervelocity impact.
 In 2010, a new research division, the Centre for Nanosatellite Testing (CeNT) was added to LaSEINE.
 CeNT provides all the environmental tests necessary for a nanosatellite with size up to 50cm x 50cm x 50cm and weight up to 50kg.
 On 17 February 2016, HORYU-IV, a nano-satellite built by SEIC students, was launched into space.
-Students continue to operate it.